Git-K3rnel/TryHackMe/Ignite/README.md

 as it is obvious the username and password for logging in is `admin:admin`

-in the CMS itself there is no way to upload a file (at least i tried verious extensions) but none of the worked.
+in the CMS itself there is no way to upload a file (at least i tried verious extensions) but none of them worked.

 i decided to search for `fuel cms` exploit wtih `searchsploit` :